 However, according to the definition of start date provided by the BCR Standard /16/, it is when activities that result in actual reductions of GHG emissions begin.
-That is the activities that result in actual reductions/removals of GHG emissions begin.
 That is when the implementation, construction, or real action of a GHG Project begins.
+Therefore, the Project start date is 30/09/2020 when the construction contract was signed /28/.